Michael Louis Scott's Cajun Spanish Rice

 I then plugged it in, and I pressed the power button and brown rice button.

-I figure three hours or three brown rice cycles.
+I figure five hours or six brown rice cycles.
+I stir it thoroughly after each cycle.
 It basically will be Cajun Spanish rice, if it comes out all right.